seankross/the-unix-workbench/docs/05-Bash-Programming.md

 definitions so that you can use your functions in your shell.
 - Use the `local` keyword to prevent your function from creating or modifying global variables.
-- Be sure to `echo` thr results of your function (if there are any) so that they can be captured with command substitution.
+- Be sure to `echo` the results of your function (if there are any) so that they can be captured with command substitution.

 ### Exercises